 Focus your attention on your strengths.
 Make a list on paper of your positive qualities, and things about yourself that you like.
 This can include personality traits, achievements, and hobbies you excel at.
 Ask a friend, partner, or colleague you trust to help you pick out a few of your positive traits.
 Keep adding to the list over time, and take time to read it over regularly or whenever you experience negative thoughts.

 Boost your self-care regime.
 Looking after your physical health is a way to value yourself and show yourself respect.
 Eat well and wear clothes you feel great in.
-Exercise can also help, and is proven to elevate moods.
+Exercise can also help and is proven to elevate moods.

 Recognise unhelpful thoughts.
-Learn to distinguish between regular thoughts and those rooted in low self-esteem, which often begin with “I am” or “I should”.
+Learn to distinguish between regular thoughts and those rooted in low self-esteem, which often begins with “I am” or “I should”.
 Example include, “I am not going to be good enough to begin with so why try” or “I should have done better at that presentation.”
 Once you catch a negative thought, it can be helpful to counter the thought with questions such as:

 Try a different perspective.
 It can be helpful to place yourself in someone else's shoes when you are feeling low about a situation you are convinced did not turn out well.
 What would your best friend have said if they had been watching?
 What about your eighty year-old self from the future?
 Would they be as judgemental?